Amounts stated in millions of SEK (SEK M) unless specified otherwise.

 Short-term employee benefits such as wages and salaries, including bonuses, paid leave, sick leave and social security benefits are recognized in the period in which the employee has performed services in exchange for the benefit.

-The Group’s pension agreements are mainly defined contribution plans.
+The Group’s pension agreements are defined contribution plans.
 The defined benefit plan for retirement pensions and survivors’ pensions for white collar employees in Sweden are secured through an insurance policy provided by Alecta.
-According to a statement (UFR 3) from the Swedish Financial Reporting Board, this is a multiple-employer defined benefit plan.
+According to a statement (UFR 10) from the Swedish Financial Reporting Board, this is a multiple-employer defined benefit plan.
 The Company has not had access to information that would permit recognition of the plan as a defined benefit which is why the pension plan in accordance with ITP is secured through insurance with Alecta such as a defined contribution plan.

 Under a defined contribution plan, the enterprise pays fixed contributions into a fund (a separate legal entity) and has no further legal or constructive obligation to make further payments.
 The pension expense to be recognized in the period is the contribution payable in exchange for service rendered by employees during the period.

 When the Company terminates employment, benefits to the employee are recognized as an ongoing expense for as long as the employee performs work for the Company.
-When the employee is immediately discharged from duty, the entire benefit amount is immediately recognized as an expense.
+When the employee is exempted from work, the entire benefit amount is immediately recognized as an expense.
 Provisions are recognized in connection with terminations only if the Company is demonstrably obligated to terminate employment prior to the normal date or when compensation is offered to encourage voluntary departure and it is likely that the offer will be accepted and that the number of employees who will accept the offer can be reliably estimated.